-LAND DISPOSAL OF SEPTAGE (391-3-6-.23) GADNR has proposed amendments to revise Rule 391-3-6-.23 "Land Disposal of Septage" to establish a two-tiered permitting system that distinguishes between single pumper, single site operations, and larger facilities that receive waste from more than one pumper.
+LAND DISPOSAL OF SEPTAGE (391-3-6-.23) The Georgia Department of Natural Resources has proposed amendments to revise Rule 391-3-6-.23 "Land Disposal of Septage" to establish a two-tiered permitting system that distinguishes between single pumper, single site operations, and larger facilities that receive waste from more than one pumper.
 Amendments provide clarification through modification of language, amendment of existing definitions, and addition of new definitions.
 The Notice of Proposed Rules was filed on 13 DEC 13, a hearing was held 21 JAN 14, comments were due 24 JAN 14.
-A meeting is scheduled for 25 FEB 14.
+A meeting was held 25 FEB 14.
 The Proposed Amendments and a synopsis are available.
 POC: Watershed Protection Branch, (404) 675-6232.